Case study · Murcia, primary care

 § Results

-The same health centre, now for everyone.
+The same health center, now for everyone.

-Mobility and autonomy
+Mobility and independence

 Blind and partially sighted patients reach reception, consulting rooms and services on their own